 This made me incredibly frustrated and I immediately tried to paint over it.
 As it turns out, these markers don’t like to be painted over right after they have dried.

 After fixing the wall paint, I learned the trick is to paint each quick stroke in one pass without pausing at the beginning or end.
 You’re not trying to color in each line as you would with a coloring book, but rather using the stencil as a guide to make one quick line with your marker.

-As soon as I got the hang of it, I was able to finish the entire space in about 2.5 hours total (you can watch the process below).
+As soon as I got the hang of it, I was able to finish the entire space in about 2.5 hours total.

 If I were to do anything differently, it would probably be to choose a less “perfect” pattern.
 If I had chosen something that wasn’t so symmetrical, it would have hidden mistakes a lot more easily than the pattern I chose.
 Mine still isn’t perfect, but you hardly notice unless you’re really looking.